oshahliver/picse/README.md

 types = ["telluric" for i in range(len(pps))]
 ```

-Initialize the mass-radius instance and set up the models:
+Initialize the mass-radius instance and set up the models using logarithmic spacing between five data points for each curve within the specified mass range:

 ```python
 mrd = planet_workbench.MassRadius(tag="example")